Surrey Learn

 Self-Study

-• Define how they would like to feel about the impending changes and what they might be able to do practically to see change as a positive experience
+• What they think they might be able to do to make the changes a more positive personal experience

 Workshop Content